 In one of my favorite videos of her, my aunt Genevieve quizzes my sister, Leah, and me on how much salt to put in our family’s signature galettes.
 “Not too full a teaspoon,” she tells us in French, “or people will think they’re too salty.
 But if it’s too flat, they won’t have any taste.”

 Leah leans on her hand, listening, while I roll slits into a thin continent of dough on the counter with a tool called a roulette.
 That implement, a miniature ridged wheel on a handle, was my grandmother’s back in Algeria.
 One summer, we searched all over Paris for one to take back to the U.S. so we could make galettes at home, but couldn’t find one.
-The roulette allows us to create beautiful, even vents across the pastry before we cut the individual biscuits out with round glasses — otherwise we have to pinch holes throughout by hand.
-Done right, the result is a salty, flaky biscuit with layers and a crunch, especially delicious when dipped in coffee.
+The roulette creates neat, even vents across the pastry before we cut the individual biscuits out with round glasses — otherwise we have to pinch holes throughout by hand.
+Done right, the result is a salty, flaky biscuit with layers and crunch, especially delicious when dipped in coffee.
 The whole batch is always consumed within two days.

 Leah and I have been making galettes — and couronnes, their donut-shaped sweet counterpart — with Genevieve on trips to France since we were little.
 But the batch we made in August 2019, captured in the video, was different, the standard higher.
 When I roll the dough out too much, Genevieve chides me, telling me it’ll fall apart.
 The next one I make is too thick, and she says it won’t cook.
 She’s drilling us because she won’t be able to correct us for much longer: She’s dying.